 Unraveling the benefits of different herbal teas for the flu

 Besides the well-known green and black teas, both herbal teas and infusions can also be a powerful remedy during the flu season.
+Many of these teas are rich in vitamin C, which is known to support immune health and help fight cold symptoms.
 These types of teas offer unique benefits, from soothing symptoms to boosting the immune system.

 Chamomile tea: A soothing solution for the flu

 Chamomile tea is not only soothing, but its antioxidants can also help in strengthening the immune system.
-It’s the perfect nighttime drink to help ease cold symptoms and ensure sound sleep.
+It’s the perfect nighttime drink to help ease cold symptoms and ensure sound sleep, promoting a good night’s sleep for better recovery.

 Peppermint tea: An invigorating tea for relief